 Luckily, the Pag IBIG housing loan continues to develop to meet the housing needs of every Filipino, including the minimum wage earner workers.

 The Pag-IBIG Housing Loan allows you to borrow up to Php6 million to acquire a residential lot, a house and lot, or a condominium unit.
 You may also avail of a loan for house construction, home improvement, or renovation, or even refinance an existing housing loan.

 So, if you are planning to build your own house through the Pag-IBIG Housing Loan, this article will show how much you can borrow from the said housing loan.

 WHAT IS A PAG-IBIG HOUSING LOAN?

-The Pag-IBIG Fund or also known as the Home Development Mutual Fund (HDMF) is a government corporation where you can avail of a housing loan.
-It is a great alternative to banks as it offers a higher savings rate over time.
+The Pag-IBIG Fund, also known as the Home Development Mutual Fund (HDMF), is a government corporation where you can avail of a housing loan.
+It is an excellent alternative to banks as it offers a higher savings rate over time.
 The fund was established on June 11, 1978, to serve the basic needs of Filipinos.

 Pag IBIG is not just a government office you go to if you want to avail of a housing loan.
-It is also a good alternative to a bank because the money you put in your Pag IBIG savings earns higher interest (4-5% versus 1% per annum offered by most banks) over time.
+It is also an excellent alternative to a bank because the money you put in your Pag IBIG savings earns higher interest (4-5% versus 1% per annum offered by most banks) over time.